jecolon/ziglyph/README.md

 # ziglyph
 Unicode processing with Zig.

+## Status
+This is pre-release software.
+Breaking changes and rough edges abound!
+* 2021-04-09: Unicode database ETL and analysis phase.
+Working out the best way to split the data and apply the spec rules.

 ## Background
 This library has been built from scratch in Zig.
 Although initially inspired by the Go `unicode` package, Ziglyph is now completely independent and unique in and of itself.